stephband/midi/README.md

 # MIDI

-MIDI is library of functions for routing and transforming MIDI data.
+MIDI is library of functions for routing and transforming MIDI events.

-## Warning
+Warning!
 Currently only Chrome Canary has native MIDI support.

 ## Quick example